Bowel changes after bowel cancer treatment

 If you have problems with wind after bowel cancer treatment, the following tips may help:

-Tell your doctor if this symptom is a problem.
-Sometimes other things may be making wind worse.
-For example, constipation or bowel conditions, such as diverticular disease can make wind worse.
-Wind can also be a symptom of a food intolerance, or a condition called small bowel bacterial overgrowth after radiotherapy.
+Tell your doctor if wind is a problem.
+Sometimes other things may be making wind worse – for example, constipation or bowel conditions such as diverticular disease.
+Wind can also be a symptom of a food intolerance or a condition called small bowel bacterial overgrowth after radiotherapy.

 Bleeding from the rectum